KumaV1/Runescape-Encounters-in-Melvor/Readme.md

 * Improve descriptions across the board
 * Enabling localization
   * Can personally only provide English and German translations
-  * Updated would initially only consist those languages, having to be added by someone else (unless machine translation is used)
+  * Updates would initially only consist those languages, having to be added by someone else (unless machine translation is used)
 * More encounters
   * Telos
-    * I feel like just slapping some generic passives / special attacks on him isn't really doing im justice
+    * I feel like just slapping some generic passives / special attacks on him isn't really doing him justice
     * That said, there are mechanics, that do not yet seem to exist in Melvor and might be hard (or at least a lot of effort) to implement
       * E.g. "On stun, re-roll what attack to do, if current next attack is a certain special attack"
       * E.g. "On next attack selection, if attack is certain special, greatly lower attack interval, to simulate charging up (and allow for cancellation)"